-It is important to consult your motherboard about what the physical labels indicate because some unique connectors, such as my motherboard above, can confuse you.
+It is important to consult your motherboard about what the physical labels indicate because some unique connectors, such as my motherboard has above, can confuse you.

 For instance, my F_Panel also has pins for the following functions, along with the specific positions I mentioned above already:

 - + MSG – Message LED (Message/Power/Sleep LED, Yellow/Purple LED) – Indicates PC’s power status.

 - + CL – Chassis Intrusion Header (Gray LED) – Detects if the PC Case cover is removed.
 This requires a PC case that has a specific chassis intrusion sensor.